Course Number and Title: ESL 032 Intermediate ESL Reading and Vocabulary

 - Use correct form of words in appropriate situations.

-- Use library and online resources to locate and record information in answer to specific questions.
+- Use library and online resources to locate and utilize information.

 Students should refer to the Student Handbook for information on the Academic Standing Policy, the Academic Integrity Policy, Student Rights and Responsibilities, and other policies relevant to their academic progress.